-- 6.58 All finds are to be treated in accordance with current best practice guidance.
-Finds are to be cleaned and marked, according to accepted principles and in line with appropriate period/material guidelines. - For all categories of material recovered, including finds, palaeo-environmental, industrial and other specialist samples, an assessment by an appropriately experienced specialist will be undertaken in accordance with best practice guidance. - Basic stratigraphic information will be supplied to the project specialists.
-6.60 - 6.61 All sediment samples collected in accordance with the project sampling strategy should be processed, sorted, and assessed (excluding samples form obviously mixed deposits, etc.). - Scientific dating of suitable material should be undertaken during the evaluation phase where it would assist with meeting the aims of the project. - 6.63 Advice from appropriate specialists should be sought on the storage and conservation of unstable artefactual remains (e.g. metallic, wood or leather). - Ferrous objects, and a selection of non-ferrous objects (including all coins), will be xradiographed in accordance with Historic England guidance. - The specialists will provide assessment reports describing the material, proposing selection for the permanent archive, and identifying recommendations for further detailed analysis and illustration in consideration of the project research objectives and any unanticipated research potential. - 6.66 For ceramic assemblages, recording shall be carried out in a manner compatible with existing typological series in local pottery reference collections, e.g. the South Yorkshire / North Derbyshire Medieval Ceramics Reference Collection. - The guidelines for handling Post Roman Ceramics produced by the Medieval Pottery Research Group are also to be followed, for relevant material: MPRG, 2001 "Minimum Standards for the Processing, Recording, Analysis and Publication of Post-Roman Ceramics" Medieval Pottery Res Group Occ Paper 2.
+- 6.59 All finds are to be treated in accordance with current best practice guidance.
+Finds are to be cleaned and marked, according to accepted principles and in line with appropriate period/material guidelines. - For all categories of material recovered, including finds, palaeo-environmental, industrial and other specialist samples, an assessment by an appropriately experienced specialist will be undertaken in accordance with best practice guidance, including relevant CIfA Toolkits.30 - 6.61 Basic stratigraphic information will be supplied to the project specialists. - All sediment samples collected in accordance with the project sampling strategy should be processed, sorted, and assessed (excluding samples form obviously mixed deposits, etc.). - Scientific dating of suitable material should be undertaken during the evaluation phase where it would assist with meeting the aims of the project. - Advice from appropriate specialists should be sought on the storage and conservation of unstable artefactual remains (e.g. metallic, wood or leather). - Ferrous objects, and a selection of non-ferrous objects (including all coins), will be xradiographed in accordance with Historic England guidance.31 - The specialists will provide assessment reports describing the material, proposing selection for the permanent archive, and identifying recommendations for further detailed analysis and illustration in consideration of the project research objectives and any unanticipated research potential. - 6.67 For ceramic assemblages, recording shall be carried out in a manner compatible with existing typological series in local pottery reference collections, e.g. the South Yorkshire / North Derbyshire Medieval Ceramics Reference Collection.
+32 - The guidelines for handling Post Roman Ceramics produced by the Medieval Pottery Research Group are also to be followed, for relevant material: MPRG, 2001 "Minimum